fedackb/maze-maker/README.md

 ![maze](https://cloud.githubusercontent.com/assets/8960984/11910785/b3757a90-a5bc-11e5-94d8-8133e5df538f.gif)

-This project was created in fulfillment of a freshman level programming assigment.
+This project was created in fulfillment of a freshman level programming assignment.
 Given a list of programming concepts and C++ features, students were tasked with creating any program that effectively demonstrates each item from the specification.
 I chose to create a random maze generator that can optionally find the solution path and animate the entire process.

 ### **Concept/Feature Listing**